Kitware/VTK/Documentation/docs/developers_guide/coding_conventions.md

 1. Init-statement in a condition like `if ( int i = 0; ... )` is  allowed except for modifying an existing variable outside the conditional clause.
      Rationale: Readability

 1. Only alphanumeric characters in names.
 Use capitalization to demarcate words within a name (i.e., camel case).
+Use pascal case for `static` variables.
 Preprocessor variables are the exception, and should be in all caps with a single underscore to demarcate words.

    Rationale: Readability